jessicarush/javascript-notes/modules.md

 import Menu from './menu';
 ```

 The `import` keyword begins the statement. `Menu` specifies the name of the variable to store the default export in. `from` specifies where to load the module from.
 When dealing with local files, it refers to the name of the file without the extension.
+Note that in order for this to work properly, **the from filename string must be prefixed with (./, /, ../ or http://)**.

 When using named exports you would import like: